 Serving suggestions

-- Make it in a large salad bowl to serve at a Thanksgiving or holiday potluck.
+I also love to make it in a large salad bowl to serve at a Thanksgiving or holiday potluck.

 Storing